ucsb-cs56-webapps/ucsb-cs56-go/README.md

 # Current steps to compile and run application

-# 1. Create the database with mLab and MongoDB
+**1. Create the database with mLab and MongoDB**

-* Go into mLab and create a new database name go.
+* Go into mLab and create a new database named go.
 * In the repository, cp env.sh.EXAMPLE env.sh in order to make an env.sh file.
 * In the go database create a new user and record the username and password into the env.sh file.
 * Also record the name of database, host name, and port name which can be found in the go database page.